top of page

 Mathematics is an integral part of our teaching and learning at Waimauku School.

-Teaching time is spent extending student thinking through the exploration of number and mathematical concepts, as well as on developing the functional side of mathematics where students are able to accurately use strategies and follow processes such as algorithms to perform calculations.
+Teaching time is spent extending student thinking through the exploration of number and mathematical concepts, as well as on developing the functional side of mathematics where students are able to follow processes such as algorithms to perform calculations, and also accurately apply strategies in problem solving situations.

-Our overarching aim is to produce students who have a well-developed number sense and who are able to perform the mathematical calculations required of them in day to day life.
+Our aim is to ensure students have a well-developed number sense and are able to perform the mathematical calculations required of them in day-to-day life.

 Clear Slime